clarktrimble/ba-blog/content/blog/fluidsim/index.md

 Fast-forward to June of this year.
 I'm sat in a lovely public [library](https://www.openstreetmap.org/#map=18/60.23118/24.93314) of suburban Helsinki, digging up ideas for a gamey sort of project.
-The now teenage boy sleeps in :)
+The now teenage boy, is still sleeping in our nearby room :)

 And up pops, [Real-Time Fluid Dynamics for Games](http://graphics.cs.cmu.edu/nsp/course/15-464/Fall09/papers/StamFluidforGames.pdf).
 Looks workable!
 I've seen Stam's name mentioned quite a lot in relation to fluid simulation and the paper has a more or less complete implementation.